 Ana M. Gamonal assists the Council with all of its internal and external communication needs, drawing upon her almost 20 years of experience in press and public relations, congressional and federal affairs, outreach campaign development and event management to help the Council design and implement a strong communications and growth strategy.
 She is experienced in working with the government from her time as the U.S. State Department’s Director of Intergovernmental Affairs within the Bureau of Public Affairs, where she oversaw outreach and liaison activities with state, territorial and local governments, and numerous regional and national NGOs.
 A University of Miami School of Law graduate and a Member of the Florida Bar, Ana is fluent in English and Spanish, proficient in French, with basic comprehension of written Portuguese.

-João Barroso is the government affairs resident advisor for the Brazil-U.S. Business Council.
+João Barroso is the government affairs senior advisor for the Brazil-U.S. Business Council.
 Based in Brasilia, he serves as a resource for the Council’s Brazil-based member companies and as an advocate for our policy agenda before Brazil’s Congress, monitoring the activities and interacting with representatives of local, state, federal and regulatory agencies.
 Vested with leading outreach efforts to the new administration, João’s customized services to member companies include advising them on the potential government affairs’ implications of business situations and actions.
 An attorney with over 10 years of experience, João has extensive knowledge and involvement with Brazil’s ongoing dialogue between the private sector and the federal government’s executive, legislative and judiciary branches, and will use that experience to advise members.